isomerpages/govtech-gobusiness-main/pages/ipgrow/schweiger-partners.md

 <a name='testimonials'></a>
 ### Testimonials

-*" - Tim Beaton-Smith, Vice President Legal, Polaris Inc., USA.* - Tim Beaton-Smith, Vice President Legal, Polaris Inc., USA.
+*"One single sentence describes best how working with Schweiger & Partners is: 'consider it done'"* - Tim Beaton-Smith, Vice President Legal, Polaris Inc., USA.

-“Following Schweiger & Partner's recommendations in Singapore has saved our client a six-digits amount of money, and five (5) years in processing time.” - Jacopi Liguori, Head of IP Law, Withers Worldwide, Italy.*"When it comes to patent litigation, you want to have Schweiger & Partners in your own team, and not as an adversary."* - Wendy Low, Partner, Eldan Law, Singapore.
+*"Following Schweiger & Partner's recommendations in Singapore has saved our client a six-digits amount of money, and five (5) years in processing time."* - Jacopi Liguori, Head of IP Law, Withers Worldwide, Italy.

+*"When it comes to patent litigation, you want to have Schweiger & Partners in your own team, and not as an adversary."* - Wendy Low, Partner, Eldan Law, Singapore.